 There is quite a lot of vegan food available in Japanese convenience stores.
 In fact, probably more than in Western style convenience stores.
-The best place to head is the refrigerated section containing the rice balls and fresh food.
-You probably shouldn’t waste your time staring at the bento, fried food, oden, bread/pastry and chocolate sections.
+However, you probably shouldn’t waste your time staring at the bento, fried food, oden, and bread/pastry sections.

 Below are some of the vegan foods we have found which you can use as a general guide.
 The products available at a particular store will vary according to location and season.
 If we are aware that a product at a certain store is not vegan, we have noted this.
 BUT we have not checked the labels of each product at each store (7-11, Lawson, Family Mart etc.), so unfortunately you will still need to check them.

 Some foods contain flavouring and emulsifiers which may be animal-derived or sugar that may be bone-char processed.
 We have marked below wherever we have information on how these ingredients were made.